Application process FAQ's

 How do I pay my accommodation fees?

-On accepting your offer of accommodation students pay a one-off prepayment of £600.
-The remaining balance can be paid by Direct Debit in equal instalments.
+On accepting an offer of accommodation, students pay a one-off prepayment of £600 by credit or debit card.

 Can I reapply to stay in residence for a subsequent year?